 e.
 Technical information required in Appendix 7 of the GIP, if applicable; and

 f.
-Security deposit equal to $4,000/MW of the requested Maximum Injection Capability (“Financial Security One”).
+Security deposit equal to $4,000/MW ($8,000/MW for Priority Requests) of the requested Maximum Injection Capability (“Financial Security One”).

 g.
 Application fee, initially set at $10,000, to be adjusted in accordance with the inflation calculator located at the U.S. Bureau of Labor Statistics website.
 The inflation adjustment shall be calculated from the original application fee amount of $10,000, January 2024, to the most up-to-date data available at the time the inflation calculation takes place, where such amount will be rounded to the nearest $100 and posted on the Transmission Provider’s website.
 The Transmission Provider shall post an application fee once every three years, with the first posting on or after January 1, 2027.
 The application fee amount calculated pursuant to this paragraph shall be applicable to all Interconnection Requests submitted sixty (60) or more Calendar Days after the date that the Transmission Provider posts such amount and will remain effective until Transmission Provider posts a revised calculation pursuant to this paragraph.